Equilibration of Multitime Quantum Processes in Finite Time Intervals: Conclusions and Discussion

-The time scales involved are generally much less than the recurrence times, and so this work offers a method on approximating equilibration times based on the properties of quantum processes.
-An example of a possible application of the bounds on geometric measures (Result~\ref{result:geo}) would be to enforce that $\mc{E}_\mc{M} (\Omega) \overset{!}{=} 0$, to determine tighter bounds on equilibration times for specific physical scenarios.
-For example one can assume that an equilibrium process $\Omega$ will be approximately Markovian, and determine what minimum times $\vec{T}$ will therefore result in full Markovianization of a process $\Upsilon$.
-We could similarly investigate the times needed for a process to look classical.
-Both of these cases are physically relevant, as macroscopically it is highly typical to observe Markovian and classical phenomena.
-This would be an interesting avenue of further investigation, and the methods here may be used to contribute to the contemporary issue of equilibration time scales~\cite{ShortFinite,Reimann_2012,Masanes2013,Monnai2013,Malabarba2014,Garcia-Pintos2017,deOliveira2018}.
+One could similarly investigate the times needed for a process to look classical.
+Both of these cases are physically relevant, as macroscopically it is highly typical to observe Markovian~\cite{AlmostMarkov,Pedro2021} and classical phenomena.
+This would be an interesting avenue for further investigation, and the methods used here may be used to address parallel questions to the contemporary issue of equilibration time scales~\cite{ShortFinite,Reimann_2012,Masanes2013,Monnai2013,Malabarba2014,Garcia-Pintos2017,deOliveira2018}.

 \onecolumngrid

 {\Roman{subsection}}